ashler2/bowling-score/README.md

 # bowling-score

 A re-attempt at a tech test, not timed, put on a new repo to send code across rather than through the react app im building for it.

+Still got some work to do for a finished product.